Dr. Hootan Daneshmand

 What Are the Potential Complications of Buccal Fat Removal?

 The decision to undergo buccal fat removal surgery is a highly individual one.
 You must evaluate if the advantages will meet your objectives and whether the risks and probable consequences of buccal fat removal surgery are acceptable.
 Your plastic surgeon and/or team will go through the dangers of surgery in great detail.
 You’ll be asked to sign permission documents to confirm that you understand the treatments you’ll be having and any risks or issues that may arise.
-Below, we list the most common potential risks of buccal fat removal.

 - Risks of anesthesia